 CEVE 528 Engineering Economics

-Note: Depending on background, other courses can be chosen with permission of advisor.
+Note: Depending on background, other courses can be chosen with the permission of the advisor.

 3 Electives according to student’s interest: (9 Hours) These course electives reflect individual academic interests and career goals.